-Before I can provide an estimate, I’ll need to know about your project & your goals:
+Before I can provide my free estimate, I’ll need to know about your goals:

 - What are you looking to find out?

-- Have you done any research to date?
-Are there materials or background you can share?
+- Have you done any research or testing to date?
+Do you have materials or background you can share?

 What happens next:

-I’ll review what you send at no charge and provide you with an estimate for a first round of research.
+I’ll review what you send at no charge and provide you with an estimate for an initial round of research.
 It depends on the project, but I usually suggest starting with 10-15 hours.
-Once you’ve reviewed and approved that estimate, I’ll begin my work.
+Once you’ve approved the estimate and submitted payment, I’ll begin work at first opportunity.

-At the end of that first round (and any other round when we’re working together), I’ll provide you with a full summary report from that round, copies of all historical records collected, and, if more work is needed, suggested strategies and estimates to move forward—all for your consideration.
+At the end of that first round (and any other round when we’re working together), I’ll provide you with a full summary report, copies of all historical records collected, and, if more work is needed, suggested strategies and estimates to move forward—all for your consideration.

-I’ve found that working in smaller blocks of time and having frequent checkpoints with clients works really well for these sorts of projects.
+I’ve found that working in smaller blocks of time and having frequent checkpoints with clients works really well for both sides.

 Payment & approvals: